Last Judgment: Salvation and damnation

-In Judaism, beliefs vary about a last day of judgment for all mankind.
-Some rabbis hold that there will be such a day following the resurrection of the dead.
-Others hold that this accounting and judgment happens when one dies.
-Still others hold that the last judgment only applies to the gentiles and not the Jewish people.

 In Jainism

 In Jainism, there is no day of judgement as such.
 Jains believe, however, that as the 5th era comes to an end, evil will increase and the religion and good will decrease.
-Only four Jains will remain in the world: a monk, a female monk, a shravak and a shravika, A deity from the heavens will descend upon the earth and gather them, and ask them to take "Anshan", or vow to fast (without any food or water) until death.
+Only four Jains will remain in the world: a monk, a female monk, a shravak and a shravika.
+A deity from the heavens will descend upon the earth and gather them, and ask them to take "Anshan", or vow to fast (without any food or water) until death.

 In Zoroastrianism

 Frashokereti is the Zoroastrian doctrine of a final renovation of the universe, when evil will be destroyed, and everything else will be then in perfect unity with God (Ahura Mazda).

 The doctrinal premises are (1) good will eventually prevail over evil; (2) creation was initially perfectly good, but was subsequently corrupted by evil; (3) the world will ultimately be restored to the perfection it had at the time of creation; (4) the "salvation for the individual depended on the sum of [that person's] thoughts, words and deeds, and there could be no intervention, whether compassionate or capricious, by any divine being to alter this."
 Thus, each human bears responsibility for their own fate, and simultaneously shares in the responsibility for the fate of the world.